ramazancetinkaya/ssl-verifier/README.md

-# SSL Checker
+# SSL Verifier Class
-Here is an example PHP class that can check if a website is using SSL:
+A PHP class to determine if a URL uses SSL

-## You can use this class like this:
+## Requirements
+- PHP 8.2 or later
+- cURL library

+## Usage

 ```php
 $verifier = new SSLVerifier("https://www.google.com");